AI · Energy · Economics · Infrastructure 2026

 Writing

-Shorter-form thinking on the forces shaping Africa's digital and energy landscape — written for practitioners, not just academics.
+Shorter-form thinking on how AI is landing in African contexts — written for practitioners, not just academics.

 View all articles →